The Return of Chandu

 The Return of Chandu is a 1934 American 12-episode fantasy film serial based on the radio series Chandu the Magician.
-It was produced by Sol Lesser and directed by Ray Taylor, and starred Bela Lugosi as Frank Chandler (aka Chandu the Magician).
+It was produced by Sol Lesser and directed by Ray Taylor, and starred Béla Lugosi as Frank Chandler (known professionally as Chandu the Magician).

-The serial was originally released to be booked by theaters in any one of three ways: as a conventional serial of twelve weekly chapters of equal running times; as a 60-minute feature film comprising the first four episodes, to be followed by the remaining 8 episodes in weekly serial format; or as a stand-alone feature comprising the first four chapters (the fourth episode ending not with a cliffhanger, but with an apparent resolution to the story).
-In 1935, the remaining 8 episodes of the serial were also edited into a second feature film, 65 minutes long, released as Chandu on the Magic Island.
+The serial was originally offered to theaters in any one of three ways: as a conventional serial of 12 weekly chapters running 20 minutes each; as a 76-minute feature film comprising the first four episodes, to be followed by the remaining eight episodes in weekly serial format; or as the 76-minute feature as a self-contained attraction, ending not with cliffhanger but with a specially filmed ending resolving the story.
+In 1935, the remaining eight episodes of the serial were also edited into a second feature film, 65 minutes long, released as Chandu on the Magic Island.

-This serial marked one of the few times that Lugosi played a protagonist rather than an antagonist: in fact, Lugosi had played Roxor, the main villain, in the 1932 film Chandu the Magician.
+The Return of Chandu cast Lugosi against type as a romantic lead.
+It marked one of the few times that Lugosi played a protagonist rather than an antagonist: in fact, Lugosi had played Roxor, the main villain, in the 1932 film Chandu the Magician.